se2crid/YCode/README.md

 Coming soon...

+## Installation

+YCode is currently in development and not recommended for use.
+However, if you want to try it out, your feedback would be greatly appreciated!

 ## How it works

 - [Theos](https://theos.dev/) is used to build the project into an IPA.
 - [apple-private-apis](https://github.com/SideStore/apple-private-apis) is used to login to the Apple Account.
-Heavy additions have been made to support actually accessing the Developer APIs\
+Heavy additions have been made to support actually accessing the Developer APIs
 - [ZSign](https://github.com/zhlynn/zsign) is used to sign the IPA.
-- [idevice](https://github.com/jkcoxson/idevice) (will be) used to install the IPA on the device.
+- [idevice](https://github.com/jkcoxson/idevice) is used to install the IPA on the device.

 - [Sideloader](https://github.com/Dadoum/Sideloader) has been heavily used as a reference for the implementation of the Apple Developer APIs and sideloading process.